aws-amplify/amplify-backend/.changeset/tiny-dolphins-beam.md

 'create-amplify': patch
 ---

-Parametrize CDK version in create amplify flow
+Use latest CDKv2 version in create amplify flow